 For the use of the EKOenergy label in the US and Canada, RECs are necessary.

-The International REC Standard is a nonprofit organization that works to provide robust attribute tracking systems (EAC systems) around the world.
+The International REC Standard is a nonprofit organisation that works to provide robust attribute tracking systems (EAC systems) around the world.

-As an energy ecolabel, EKOenergy works with I-RECs to bring a standard tracking system to countries where one has not been set up by the local government, such as in Turkey, China, India, Brazil, Mexico, Indonesia, South-Africa.
-A list of countries with IREC registries can be found on the IREC website.
+As an energy ecolabel, EKOenergy works with I-RECs to bring a standard tracking system to countries such as in Turkey, China, India, Brazil, Mexico, Indonesia and South Africa.
+A list of countries with I-REC registries can be found on the I-REC website.

-EKOenergy accepts I-REC certificates for the tracking of EKOenergy-ecolabelled electricity if:
+EKOenergy accepts certificates based on the I-REC Standard for tracking of EKOenergy-ecolabelled electricity if: